-Dentistry is a rewarding profession in terms of both earning potential and job satisfaction.
-You already know that you want to be a dentist, but no matter how sure you are about your ultimate career goals, you may not know how to get there.
+Dentistry can be a rewarding profession, both in terms of earning potential and job satisfaction.
+You may already know that you want to be a dentist, but no matter how sure you are about your ultimate career goals, you may not know how to get there.

 Undergraduate Options for Aspiring Dentists

 Just as aspiring doctors wonder about the best bachelor’s degrees for getting into medical school, aspiring dentists may wonder how they can best use their undergraduate college education to prepare for a dental school program.
 Though competitive, most dental schools don’t require that students have a specific undergraduate degree as a prerequisite.
-The best way students can prepare themselves for dental school is by majoring in a field of science and taking courses such as biology, chemistry, anatomy, physiology, physics and mathematics.
-Such a program of study provides students with the educational backgrounds they will need to succeed in dental school, and it illustrates to dental school recruiters that the student has this academic background.
+The best way students can prepare themselves for dental school is by majoring in some field of science and taking courses such as biology, chemistry, anatomy, physiology, physics, and mathematics.
+Such an option provides students with the educational backgrounds they will need to succeed in dental school, and it makes it obvious to dental school recruiters that the student has this academic background.

 After completing dental school, graduates must obtain licensure in the state in which they intend to practice.
 They may also choose to specialize, which can require additional years of training and additional tests.
 Aspiring dentists should expect to continue learning throughout their career, learning about new technologies in the field of dental care and fulfilling continuing education requirements.